MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Either

-But what to do if we need to pass some value if there is error, for example some error message?
+But what to do if we need to pass some value if there is an error, for example, some error message?
 One possibility would be to always return a tuple with two elements.
-But again there is standard type for such use cases and it is called `Either` (again documentation in [Data.Either](https://hackage.haskell.org/package/base/docs/Data-Either.html))
+But again there is a standard type for such use cases and it is called `Either` (again documentation in [Data.Either](https://hackage.haskell.org/package/base/docs/Data-Either.html))

 ```haskell
 data Either a b = Left a | Right b